techbhaskar/datascience/SQL-README.md

 The `LEAD()` function is helpful for performing time-series analysis, calculating differences between consecutive rows, identifying trends, and other types of sequential data processing in SQL.
 It complements the `LAG()` function and together, they provide a powerful way to analyze data in ordered sequences.

 **LISTAGG()**

-`LISTAGG()` is an aggregate function in SQL used to concatenate values from multiple rows into a single string.
+The `LISTAGG()` is an aggregate function in SQL used to concatenate values from multiple rows into a single string.
 This function is especially helpful when you want to combine the values of a specific column for each group into a comma-separated list or any other delimiter-separated list.
 The basic syntax of the `LISTAGG()` function is as follows:
 ```sql
 LISTAGG(expression, delimiter) WITHIN GROUP (ORDER BY sort_expression)